French Open 2018: Alexander Zverev’s condition key to Dominic Thiem clash in Paris

-Alexander Zverev might be mentally drained after three five-set matches in a row when he takes on Dominic Thiem in a much-anticipated French Open quarter-final clash on Tuesday.
+Alexander Zverev must beware of mental fatigue after three five-set matches in a row when he takes on Dominic Thiem in a much-anticipated French Open quarter-final clash on Tuesday, said three-time Roland Garros champion Mats Wilander.

 German Zverev, 21, made his breakthrough into the last eight of a Grand Slam in Paris but it came at a cost, which might well be collected by Austrian Thiem who has had an easier run.

 Second seed Zverev, who beat Thiem at the Madrid Masters last month, has spent 11 hours 56 minutes on court and had to rally back from two sets to one down in his last three matches.
 Thiem, 24, is expected to take his opponent into long rallies and make the contest last.

-“I would think that if both players were fresh I would say that Zverev has the upper hand because a best-of-five would suit him, giving him time to figure things out,” three-time Roland Garros champion Mats

-Wilander, Eurosport’s lead analyst in Paris, told Reuters.
+“I would think that if both players were fresh I would say that Zverev has the upper hand because a best-of-five would suit him, giving him time to figure things out,” Wilander, Eurosport’s lead analyst in Paris, told Reuters on Monday.

 “But since Zverev has already had to play three five setters, Thiem has a pretty good chance.”

 Thiem has already beaten 10-time champion Rafa Nadal three times on clay and either he, or Zverev, could be big threat to the Spaniard if they meet in the final.

-While Zverev might have slightly more talent, it is seventh-seeded Thiem who holds the key to their encounter.
+While the talented Zverev is a tricky opponent, it is seventh-seeded Thiem who holds the key to their encounter.

 Make him run and make it last, Wilander, who lifted the Musketeers Cup in 1982, 1985 and 1988, advised the Austrian.